Choosing a business structure for your startup.

 We have helped entrepreneurs and start-ups with the following business structures:

 - Small Business Corporation (S-Corporation)

 - Professional Limited Liability Company

-The information below presents an overview of some of the tax points that should be kept in mind when choosing an entity.
-It focuses primarily on the taxation of the partnership and corporate forms of doing business, the pros and cons of each, as well as the distinctions between C corporations and S corporations.
+The information below presents an overview of some of the tax points that should be kept in mind when choosing a structure for your business.
+The information focuses primarily on the taxation of the partnership and corporate firms of doing business, the pros and cons of each, as well as the distinctions between C corporations and S corporations.

 - Limited partnership – partners are liable only to the extent of their investment in the company.
 However, a limited partner might lose his or her "limited" status and thus be personally liable for partnership debts if he or she is viewed as playing a role in management, i.e., acting as something other than a purely passive investor.

-LLC: LLCs have become increasingly common, particularly in the startup realm.
+LLCs have become increasingly common, particularly in the startup realm.
 In general, it is far easier and less expensive to set up an LLC than it is to set up a corporation.
 An LLC only requires an operating agreement outlining the expected duties of managers and the general governance of the company, thereby avoiding some of the costlier corporate formalities mentioned above.

 At Gravis Law, our services range from helping new clients through the initial start-up procedure, through capitalization and on-going business transactions, all the way through wind up and dissolution of a business.
 Our Gravis lawyers for business startups can help you so you can help your business at whatever stage it is in.